i5cnc/i5_robot/README.md

 2. In ROS pc, run (take moveit as an example):
 `roslaunch i5_a3_moveit_config moveit_planning_execution.launch sim:=false robot_ip:=your_robot_ip`
+There are two args you must set for the launch.

+**sim** set sim to true if you only want to run a simulator in ROS.
+In this case, no controller will be connected.

+**robot_ip** is the robot ip address you want connect, for example: `192.168.1.100`.
+If `sim` set to true, `robot_ip` is not needed.

 3. Change the robot to`playback`or`remote`mode by robot teach pandent or from ROS side (refer to the i5_driver README). **(Remember you must switch the robot to `playback` or `remote` mode not 'teach' mode, because teach is used for manual jog)**